dasmith/stanford-corenlp-python/README.md

-# Python interface to Stanford Core NLP tools v1.2.0
+# Python interface to Stanford Core NLP tools v1.3.1

 This is a Python wrapper for Stanford University's NLP group's Java-based [CoreNLP tools](http://nlp.stanford.edu/software/corenlp.shtml).
 It can either be imported as a module or run as an JSON-RPC server.
 Because it uses many large trained models (requiring 3GB RAM on 64-bit machines and usually a few minutes loading time), most applications will probably want to run it as a server.

+   * Python interface to Stanford CoreNLP tools: tagging, phrase-structure parsing, dependency parsing, named entity resolution, and coreference resolution.
+   * Runs an JSON-RPC server that wraps the Java server and outputs JSON.
+   * Outputs parse trees which can be used in `nltk`

-It requires [pexpect](http://www.noah.org/wiki/pexpect).
-The repository includes and uses code from [jsonrpc](http://www.simple-is-better.org/rpc/) and [python-progressbar](http://code.google.com/p/python-progressbar/).
+It requires [pexpect](http://www.noah.org/wiki/pexpect) and (optionally) [unidecode](http://pypi.python.org/pypi/Unidecode) to handle non-ASCII text.
+This script includes and uses code from [jsonrpc](http://www.simple-is-better.org/rpc/) and [python-progressbar](http://code.google.com/p/python-progressbar/).

-There's not much to this script.
-I decided to create it after having problems using other Python wrappers to Stanford's dependency parser.
+This is a simple script I created after having problems using other Python wrappers to Stanford's dependency parser.
 First the JPypes approach used in [stanford-parser-python](http://projects.csail.mit.edu/spatial/Stanford_Parser) had trouble initializing a JVM on two separate computers.
 Next, I discovered I could not use a
 [Jython solution](http://blog.gnucom.cc/2010/using-the-stanford-parser-with-jython/) because the Python modules I needed did not work in Jython.